 Hyperbaric oxygen therapy can be used to quickly reduce both the carbon monoxide level in the blood and the symptoms of carbon monoxide poisoning.
 The use of hyperbaric oxygen therapy is evaluated on a case-by-case basis.
 Things to consider include:

-Treatments will likely be repeated, depending on how well the first treatment works.
-Multiple treatments seem to provide the most benefit.1
+Treatments may be repeated depending on how well the first treatment works.

 How Well It Works

-It is not clear if hyperbaric oxygen treatments work better than oxygen therapy at normal pressure to reduce the risk of cognitive problems, such as lasting damage to memory, attention, and concentration.2, 3
+It is not clear if hyperbaric oxygen treatments work better than oxygen therapy at normal pressure to reduce the risk of cognitive problems, such as lasting damage to memory, attention, and concentration.1, 2

 Risks of hyperbaric oxygen therapy may include ear pain, rupture of the eardrum, sinus discomfort, a bloody nose, and in very rare cases, seizure or problems from too much oxygen.

 Hyperbaric oxygen therapy chambers are located only at specialty medical centers or major hospitals.

 Hyperbaric oxygen chambers also are used to treat people who have decompression sickness from scuba diving.